opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 -------------------

 We've seen in the previous section that you can write detailed CSS rules that will override the portal's default theme.
-However writing it all in the browser can become tedious, especially for seasoned developers used to powerful text editors.
+However, writing it all in the browser can become tedious, especially for seasoned developers used to powerful text editors.
 Since it only accepts pure CSS, you will have to manually ensure that your rules are correctly vendor-prefixed and won't be able to use the features frontend developers are accustomed to with pre-processors such as variables and nesting.

-For all these reasons, we've created an API enabling users with sufficient rights and the theme API key to locally write their style rules using all the tools they want and just push the resulting CSS code to the platform.
-We've packaged a client to this API alongside common tools (less preprocessor and autoprefixer) in the `OpenDataSoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_.
+For all these reasons, we've created an API enabling users with sufficient rights and the theme API key to locally write their style rules using all the tools they want, and to just push the resulting CSS code to the platform.
+We've packaged a client to this API along with common tools (less preprocessor and autoprefixer) in the `OpenDataSoft Portal Development Kit <https://github.com/opendatasoft/ods-portal-devkit>`_.

-This ODS Portal DevKit is an open source project distributed freely on Github, feel free to download it and taylor it to your development workflow.
+This ODS Portal DevKit is an open source project distributed for free on Github, feel free to download it and taylor it to your development workflow.

 Theme API key
 ~~~~~~~~~~~~~

-You can find the theme API key on the portal theme customization page, just expand the *API key for offline development*
+You can find the theme API key on the portal theme customization page.
+Just expand the *API key for offline development*
 section and copy the key.

 .. image:: intro__offline-dev.png